 Crochet is fun.
 For me.
 And for others.
-The benefits of crochet are discussed monthly in my BLOG: from relaxation brought on by a simple repetitive action, through making simple and easy decisions, to finishing something we can be proud of, and give to others.
-My Crochet WORKSHOPS page tells you all about that.
+So is Art.
+Art heals.
+Art helps.
+Art is important in many ways.
+Art and creativity have a role in our health.
+The benefits of crochet for me are discussed monthly in my BLOG: from relaxation brought on by a simple repetitive action, through making simple and easy decisions, to finishing something we can be proud of, and give to others.
+My Crochet WORKSHOPS page tells you all about my journey with crochet.

 You can also find some fabulous book recommendations for books that concern themselves with the science of the craft and how it influences the brain to cause this relaxation to happen on my RESOURCES page.
 And if you would like to see most recent NEWS & EVENTS about my own creative practice, exhibitions and such like, click HERE to see these listed on my page, or browse through my blog EVENTS category HERE.

-Facilitating a weekly Arts for Wellbeing session at a mental health hospital
+Facilitating a weekly Arts for Wellbeing session at a local mental health unit

 2016 – 2019